-An audiologist is a highly skilled individual who specializes in hearing and balance disorders.
+An audiologist is a highly skilled individual who specializes in hearing disorders.
 They hold either a Master’s Degree or a Doctoral Degree (6-8 years of higher education in an accredited college).
 Audiologists are also required to have a specified number of continuing education hours each year to maintain their license.

 To best answer this question, it’s important to understand the role of your Audiologist and ENT Specialist.